-Monthly, I share special events to all my students, friends, and family to witness, participate, or to support.
+Occasionally, I share special events to all my students, friends, and family to witness, participate, or to support.
 Many times, I participate in those events and always encourage others to participate as well.

 I believe that music is not our life.
 Our life is a music.
 You ARE a music.
 I'm looking forward to help you have a musical life!!

 *** Lesson Details ***